The Roteang Orphanage

 Kampong Speu Orphanage

-TSF continues to pay monthly for fuel (both propane for the kitchen and diesel for the generator) at Kampong Speu, a poor government orphanage one hour west of Phnom Penh.
-Most of the 70 students here are school age, but a few are toddlers.
-We also support their two nannies entirely.
-In addition, for the last several years we have provided all their school uniforms, and assisted their dance program with costumes as needed, as well as other periodic help.
+TSF regularly pays monthly for fuel (both propane for the kitchen and diesel for the generator) at Kampong Speu, a poor government orphanage one hour west of Phnom Penh.
+Most of the 90 students there are older school children, but we also fund their two nannies.

-In 1999, we rehabbed their schoolroom and the girls' dorm, and in 2001, we built a full kitchen and dining room, bringing their eating facility indoors from a wooden cow-shed where they cooked over a wood fire and ate in shifts at a few picnic tables.
-In 2007, an extension was added to their dining area as their census had increased.
-In 2008, at the orphanage director's request, a volunteer TSF team immunized all of their children for Hep B and DPT/Tetanus.
+In 1999, we renovated their schoolroom and the girls' dorm, and in 2001, we built a full kitchen and dining room, bringing their eating facility indoors from a wooden cow-shed where they cooked over a wood fire and ate in shifts at a few picnic tables.
+In 2007, an extension was added to their dining area as the number of children increased.
+In 2008, a volunteer TSF team immunized all of their children for hepatitis B and DPT (diptheria, pertussis, tetanus).